 Research Paper Requirement

-Students need to identify two advisers (i.e., research paper chair and second reader) and obtain their signatures on the Research Paper Proposal Form after taking the qualifying exam (i.e., by the end of January of their second year).
+Students need to identify two advisers (i.e., the research paper chair and a second reader) and obtain their signatures on the Research Paper Proposal Form after taking the qualifying exam (i.e., by the end of January of their second year).
 In consultation with these advisers (i.e., the committee), they need to develop a research design (motivation, theory, design, data sources) by the last day of classes of the spring semester of their second year.
-By the end of the spring semester, the student needs to schedule a formal defense of the proposal with their committee, and submit a form with advisers' signatures after the defense to the departmental administrative assistant responsible for graduate affairs.
+By the end of the spring semester, the student needs to schedule a formal defense of the proposal with their committee and submit a form with the advisers' signatures after the defense to the departmental administrative assistant responsible for graduate affairs.

 The third-year paper is due to the committee by the first day of classes of the third year.
 The committees will grade these submissions within the first two weeks of the semester.
 At this point, students will either receive a "revise and resubmit" or a "reject and resubmit" from their committee.
-A reject and resubmit is a judgment by the faculty that the paper does not reflect satisfactory progress toward the research paper.
+A "reject and resubmit" is a judgment by the faculty that the paper does not reflect satisfactory progress toward the research paper.
 Students receiving this evaluation will be placed on academic probation, and a failure to significantly improve the project will result in dismissal from the program.
 In extraordinary circumstances, a "conditional accept/high pass" can be granted.

 The final papers are due to the DGS and both readers by the start of the sixth semester.
 Students are required to defend this paper publicly.
 The DGS will organize a public presentation for all research papers within the first three weeks of the semester.

-The Third-Year Committee will evaluate the quality of the research paper and its potential for submission and acceptance at a peer-reviewed journal.
-Students who received a "reject and resubmit" in the first round should anticipate stricter scrutiny from faculty at this stage.
+The Third-Year Committee will evaluate the quality of the research paper and its potential for submission to and acceptance in a peer-reviewed journal.
+Students who received a "reject and resubmit" during the first round should anticipate stricter scrutiny from faculty at this stage.
 The paper can be graded as pass or fail.
 A failing grade in this defense by students who previously received a "reject and resubmit" will result in dismissal from the program.
 A failing grade without a prior "reject and resubmit" will result in the student being place on probation until they resubmit and successfully pass the research paper requirement, which must occur before the end of the spring term.
 Failing to do so will result in dismissal from the program.